asteroid-lang/asteroid/Reference Guide.md

 #### Expressions/Patterns

 NOTE: There is no syntactic difference between a pattern and an expression.
-We introduce the 'pattern' nonterminal to highlight the SEMANTIC difference between patterns and expressions.
+We introduce the `pattern` nonterminal to highlight the SEMANTIC difference between patterns and expressions.

       pattern
          : exp